About the items in this Website.

 You then finish up with a beautiful writing instrument, unique and hand crafted.

 I have done demonstrations whereby at the end I will give the pen to a spectator and they are generally over whelmed by the fact that they now own a pen that they actually saw being handcrafted.
-Graham.

-About Graham from Aussie Pens n Things
+About David from Aussie Pens n Things